-Your caregiver will examine your shoulder and ask about your injury or activities.
+Your healthcare provider will examine your shoulder and ask about your injury or activities.
 You may need any of the following:

 - Blood tests: You may need blood drawn to check for infection.
-Caregivers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.
+Healthcare providers may also check for diseases that may be causing your bursitis, such as rheumatoid arthritis.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your shoulder.
 An MRI may show tissue damage or arthritis.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - A fluid culture may be done.
 Healthcare providers use a needle to drain fluid from your bursa.
 The fluid will be sent to a lab and tested for infection.
 Removal of bursa fluid may also help relieve your symptoms.